Boite-a-Sable/Applied-Data-Science-with-Python/README.md

 Given a data set for blight violations in Detroit we were allowed to use any approach to predict payment of fines on an undisclosed test set.
 I used feature selection and GridSearch on a random forest to produce a ROC AUC score of 0.79

 ### Course 4: Applied Text Mining in Python
+This course began with regular expressions then moved on to NLP and the nltk library covering text analysis, word similarity, topic modelling and POS tagging, among other things.
+Finally machine learning was applied to NLP.
 * [Assignment W1:](./C4_W1_Assignment.ipynb)
+Using messy medical records data the task was to extract all possible date formats from the rows using regex while avoiding any non-dates.
 * [Assignment W2:](./C4_W2_Assignment.ipynb)
+In part 1 the text Moby Dick was analysed.
+Word counts, unique tokens, most common words, frequency of occurence and average sentence length were some of the features extracted.
+In part 2 two distance metrics were used to create a spelling recommneder.
 * [Assignment W3:](./C4_W3_Assignment.ipynb)
+In part 1 wordnet was used to converst text into synsets then path similarity was use to compare different news headlines and find the closest matches between sources.
+In part 2 topic modelling was applied to newsgroup data to identify the most common subjects in the newsgroup.
 * [Assignment W4:](./C4_W4_Assignment.ipynb)
+A classic machine learning problem - spam classification.
+Using

 ### Course 5: Applied Social Network Analysis in Python
 * [Assignment W1:](./C5_W1_Assignment.ipynb)